Please note: The links below are directed to the World Space Week Association website and the global information for each year.

 - General support and advice

-The British Interplanetary Society, the National Co-ordinating body for World Space Week, organises an annual space competition for young people aged 4-16.
+The British Interplanetary Society, the National Co-ordinating body for World Space Week, organises an annual space competition.

 - Provide unique leverage in space outreach and education